List · 14 minute read

 Benjam Indrenius

-Published 2026-04-27 · Updated 2026-04-28
+Published 2026-04-27 · Updated 2026-06-06

-What actually matters in lead capture
+What matters in lead capture

 Most lead capture tools do the easy part well: they collect name, email, phone number, and a message.
 The hard part is what happens next.
 The average business still responds to a website lead in over 29 hours (RevenueHero, 2024).
 The conversion window is five minutes.
 The tool that closes that gap is worth more than the prettiest form builder on the market.